coneco-lab/brainstim-multimodal/README.md

 1. **Option A:** carry out two practical activities &mdash; one for Miniussi's part, one for Belardinelli's part:
     - For Miniussi's part (Brain Stimulation), write a grant proposal for a study involving brain stimulation and multimodal electrophysiological recordings.
 This part is not addressed by the present repository
     - For Belardinelli's part, attend the hands-on preprocessing activity described in this repository and carry out the related assignments.
 Assignments for the hands-on activity must be submitted to Matteo as described above
-2. **Option B:** take an oral exam about the whole program in any exam session
+2. **Option B:** take an oral exam about Miniussi's part and one about Belardinelli's part, in any exam session

-For students that choose Option A, the final grade will be the weighted average of the two grades (Miniussi's and Belardinelli's).
+In both cases, the final grade will be the weighted average of the two grades (Miniussi's and Belardinelli's).

 ### Attendance rules for the hands-on activity